 A project roadmap is a living document and finds its value in being as accurate as possible.
 While an integrated and automated roadmap tool can help lessen your updating activities, teams still need to keep a watchful eye over their tasks, objectives and deliverables or they can run the risk of suffering from project scope creep.
 If the information is left unmanaged, the roadmap can quickly become unreadable for different stakeholders and defeat the very purpose of its existence.
 Make sure to spend time monitoring and updating your project roadmaps to make sure they are clear, concise, precise and relevant to all stakeholders.

-As mentioned prior, the project roadmap is all about simplifying reports and streamlining communication.
+As mentioned above, project roadmaps are all about simplifying reports and streamlining communication.
 It can be tempting to add all the project-related details in a single document but that diverges from the very purpose of the roadmap.
 Teams can use other project management tools and documents such as project charters and backlogs to dive deeper into project details but an effective project roadmap has just the right amount of information that is relevant to various stakeholders.

 Share it with the right people